algolia/instantsearch/packages/create-instantsearch-app/README.md

-    --api-key <apiKey>                                 The Algolia search API key --index-name <indexName>                           The main index of your search --attributes-to-display <attributesToDisplay>      The attributes of your index to display --attributes-for-faceting <attributesForFaceting>  The attributes for faceting
+    --api-key <apiKey>                                 The Algolia search API key --index-name <indexName>                           The main index of your search --attributes-to-display <attributesToDisplay>      The attributes of your index to display --image-attribute <imageAttribute>                 The attribute of your index to use for image display --attributes-for-faceting <attributesForFaceting>  The attributes for faceting
     --template <template>                              The InstantSearch template to use --library-version <libraryVersion>                 The version of the library